Information: Life events disclaimer

 The following material is intended to provide you with information about some of the common types of change in employment situations and the effects it will have on your employment.

-What is the meaning of dual remuneration?
+What is dual employment?

 As a newly appointed employee, your first pay cheque should be issued within 20 days of receipt of the attached forms at the Pay Centre: